borzari/CMSSW_SPRACE_2018/README.md

 ## Linux

-`pwd`
+The `pwd` is a very useful command, this shows the folder as you stay.
+E. g. you are in the folder Desktop this command will return:

-This command shows the folder as you stay.
-E. g. you are in the folder
+`/home/user/Desktop`